How to change the Java version used by Jira

 -XX:+PrintTenuringDistribution -XX:+UseGCLogFileRotation -XX:NumberOfGCLogFiles=5 -XX:GCLogFileSize=20M -Xloggc:<PATH_TO_GC_LOGS>

-For JAVA 11, make sure to have the parameter below to keep logging GC activity.
+For JAVA 11 and above, make sure to have the parameter below to keep logging GC activity.

 -Xlog:gc*:file=$LOGBASEABS/logs/atlassian-jira-gc-%t.log:tags,time,uptime,level:filecount=5,filesize=20M